 - Register for ONE RSM Master programme in Studielink between 1 October and 15 May.
 The Studielink platform has been updated in October 2018.
 If you have not logged in since, you may be asked to verify your account.

 Within 24 hours of a successful registration for a RSM programme via Studielink, you will receive a link to the RSM Online Application Form (OLAF).
 You will log in with your ERNA credentials.
 If you have not received the OLAF link, please contact the RSM Admissions Office.
 Also check your spam/junk folder to make sure that our message has not been filtered out.
-You need to have submitted your application in OLAF by mid-night on the application deadline for the programme you are applying to.
+You need to have submitted your application in OLAF by mid-night on the application deadline of 15 May, for the programme you are applying to.
 Please note that BIM, BAM, FI and AFM are officially capped and can fill up before the deadline!
 Apply early for these programmes to avoid dissappointment.

 Application/registration requests received after the deadlines will not be processed.